rathod-gaurav/PHP-Blog/README.md

 - User Login, Signup and Logout authentication
 - Facility to add a blog with text as well as image to every user
 - Comments section on each blog page, so that any user can comment his views on any blog

+*Note : I have user bootstrap to style the pages